Published: November 8, 2021

 “We recently worked with Cornerstone Place to develop apartments in Audenshaw, which will be handed over to the homelessness charity, Stepping Stones Projects, to manage and eventually buy outright.
 With an ambition to create 1,000 rooms for rough sleepers over the next five years, Cornerstone’s unique business model offers innovative housing solutions for its charity partners, providing safe accommodation, a long-term income stream and an enhanced balance sheet.

 “Elsewhere, existing social housing providers are under pressure to meet the EPC rating of ‘C’ by 2030, as set out in the government’s Clean Growth Strategy.
 Although the first wave of grants from the Social Housing Decarbonisation Fund will be awarded in January, and heat pump grants will begin to be distributed next year, there’s still a lot of work to be done in the next ten years to meet government goals.

-“It’s estimated that 44% of social homes in England are currently falling short of the required efficiency rating, and research of 138 housing associations earlier this year found that only 1.5% of new builds meet the gold standard ‘A’ rating.
+“It’s estimated that 44% of social homes in England are currently falling short of the required efficiency rating.
+Research of 138 housing associations earlier this year found that only 1.5% of new builds meet the gold standard ‘A’ rating.
 Retrofitting comes at an expense, and landlords will understandably need greater support if they are to avoid transferring these costs on to their tenants.

-“The social housing sector undoubtedly has a challenging path to navigate over the next decade, whilst continuing its instrumental role in creating accessible spaces, affordable accommodation and an enhanced quality of life for some of the most vulnerable people in society.
+“The future social housing undoubtedly has a challenging path to navigate over the next decade.
+The sector must continue its instrumental role in creating accessible spaces, affordable accommodation and an enhanced quality of life for some of the most vulnerable people in society.
 Our priority is to work closely with customers to ensure they have access to sustainable finance that addresses their individual needs, enabling them to meet the necessary requirements, and ultimately protect the end user.”

 To speak to Ian about your business requirements, contact email@example.com.